rajatiitdhn/Graphical-Password-Authentication/Readme.md

 Features :
-:- Graphical Password Enrollment : Users will select and arrange 9 pictures as their password, enhancing memorability and reducing vulnerability to brute-force attacks.
+:- Graphical Password Enrollment : Users will select and arrange 9 pictures as their password, enhancing memorability and reducing vulnerability to brute-force attacks.<br>
-:- Random Image Presentation : During login, the pictures will be presented in a randomized order to prevent shoulder-surfing attacks.
+:- Random Image Presentation : During login, the pictures will be presented in a randomized order to prevent shoulder-surfing attacks.<br>
-:- Secure Hashing: Strong hashing algorithms will be used to store password data securely, protecting against unauthorized access.
+:- Secure Hashing: Strong hashing algorithms will be used to store password data securely, protecting against unauthorized access.<br>
-:- Real-Time Authentication : Verification of users during login by replicating the same picture sequence.
+:- Real-Time Authentication : Verification of users during login by replicating the same picture sequence.<br>
-:- Security measures : Account locking after a defined number of failed login attempts, in our case it is 4 attempts.
+:- Security measures : Account locking after a defined number of failed login attempts, in our case it is 4 attempts.<br>

 Technology stack :
- Visual Studio code : code editor for writing all the codes  HTML : for the frontend structuring
+ Visual Studio code : code editor for writing all the codes<br>
+ HTML : for the frontend structuring<br>
- CSS : for the frontend designing
+ CSS : for the frontend designing<br>
- JavaScript : for making the project responsive
+ JavaScript : for making the project responsive<br>
- Firebase : firebase database for storing data
+ Firebase : firebase database for storing data<br>